Coaden/ng2-asp5-identity3-starter/README.md

 # ng2-asp5-identity3-app-skeleton
-Angular2 client-side, Running in VS2015 using ASP.NET 5 and Identity v3 - W/ Identity v3 Membership integration.
+Angular2 client, Running in VS2015 using ASP.NET 5 and Identity v3 membership integration and ng-semantic/semantic-ui.

 ## A couple of things to note after you clone the project to get it up and running.